Usui Policies and Procedures

 Employees must request approval for discretionary overnight business trips by email to their immediate managers prior to making the trip.
 (Discretionary travel is defined as the employee (salesperson, engineer, administrative personnel, etc.) determines the need to travel versus being directed to travel by a manager.)
 Management must respond with either a “YES” or “NO” email authorization (copied to a UIC officer) to make the overnight trip.

-Within forty-eight (48) hours of completing the approved trip, a trip report must be submitted to the employee’s manager.
+Within seven days of completing the approved trip, a trip report must be submitted to the employee’s manager.
 Failure to do so may delay reimbursement of business expenses incurred for this trip.
+No expenses will be reimbursed after 60 days.

 If an employee fails to get pre-approval – that is, a “YES” response via email from the manager – then a review by management of the circumstances may result in a decision that some, or all of the expenses incurred were personal or a necessary business expense.